DaveXNN/Ground-station-for-satellite-tracking/README.md

 Unfortunately, a lot of these satellites are situated on the LEO (Low Earth Orbit), in other words below the altitude of 2 000 km.
 It means that the satellite changes its position very quickly and it's very uncomfortable to change antennas' direction manually, because it may cause a loss of the satellite signal.
 A rotator is a good solution of this problem, because this device moves the antennas automatically with very high precision.

 ### Design
 Of course there are many proffesional rotators available to buy in the internet e.g. Yaesu, but i decided to build a similar rotator by myself, because it's cheaper option and I really wanted to get into this field of problems.
-I've got an inspiration from **SatNOGS Rotator v3** (https://wiki.satnogs.org/SatNOGS_Rotator_v3).
+I've got an inspiration from [SatNOGS Rotator v3](https://wiki.satnogs.org/SatNOGS_Rotator_v3).

 The rotator frame is made from aluminium and wood and has dimensions of 240x240x305 mm.
 There are also 4 bearings installed, 2 to hold azimuth rod and 2 to hold elevation rod.
 It's also designed to mantle and dismantle easily, so each of the rods can be installed or removed quickly.
 Spur gears are used to make the rods to move.
 They are available with all 3D-printed parts in [this repository](/stl-files/rotator).